armory/docs-cdaas/content/en/deployment/overview.md

 Constraints can be set as either `beforeDeployment` or `afterDeployment` depending on your use case.

-For info on configuring constraints, see the [CD-as-a-Service reference docs]({{< ref "reference/deployment/config-file/targets#targetstargetnameconstraints" >}})

 CD-as-a-Service offers you multiple constraint options including:
-##### DependsOn
+*  `dependsOn`
-The dependsOn constraint allows you to specify environments that must successfully complete prior to starting this target's deployment.
+   Use `dependsOn` to specify a target deployment that must successfully complete prior to starting this target's deployment.

-##### Manual Approvals and Pauses
+*  `pause`

-The pause constraint allows you to pause a deployment for a set period of time or until an authorized user issues an approval.
+   Use `pause` to pause a deployment for a set period of time or until an authorized user issues an approval.

-You can configure a  Kubernetes deployment target like this:
+**Example**

+In the following example, you have two Kubernetes deployment targets: `target-1` and `target-2`.
+You want deployment to `target-2` to depend on successful deployment to `target-1`, so you add a `dependsOn` constraint to `target-2`.
+Additionally, you want to manually approve deployment to `target-2`.
+In the `constraints` section, you add a `beforeDeployment` constraint with a `pause`.

 ```yaml
 targets: